 Samsung Android Pie phones

-The most noteworthy changes, however, regard the UI.
-Signing up to the beta will unlock access to the recently unveiled One UI skin, which will run on top of Android Pie on Samsung devices.
+The most noteworthy changes regard the UI.
+The recently unveiled One UI skin runs on top of Android Pie on Samsung devices.
 It’s designed to make larger phones easier and more comfortable to use, and also introduces a Night Mode and re-organises the Settings menu.

-Android Pie – and, by extension, One UI – is also set to roll out to the Samsung Galaxy Note 9, as well as slightly older Samsung devices, including 2017’s Galaxy Note 8 and Galaxy S8 and Galaxy S8 Plus.
+Android Pie – and, by extension, One UI – is set to roll out to the Samsung Galaxy S9, Samsung Galaxy Note 9, as well as slightly older Samsung devices, including 2017’s Galaxy Note 8 and Galaxy S8 and Galaxy S8 Plus.